Leftium/megakey/docs/modifiers.md

   - "Chaos" implies "uncontrolled."
   - ❋ symbol is similar to the [Chaos Star](https://en.wikipedia.org/wiki/Symbol_of_Chaos)

-## This table summarizes all the keys:
+## The following table summarizes all the keys:

 |        | Name  | Single Key              | Multiple Keys                                               | ⇧ | ⌃ | ⌥ | ⌘ | Notes             |
 |-------:|-------|-------------------------|-------------------------------------------------------------|---|---|---|---|-------------------|